legendreddragon/legendreddragon.github.io/lord/masters/gandalf.md

 ## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Gandalf is Able's Sword (400K) / Able's Sword (400K).
+The minimum generally accepted Weapon / Armour that is needed to defeat Gandalf is Able's Sword (400K) / Able's Armour (400K).

 Jennie HOTT or a fairy is often used on Gandalf due to the difficulty in beating him.